 The Company operates an enterprise-wide approach in the identification of material risk takers, which has included determining where Senior Management and other material risk takers (or equivalent designations) are located.
-Senior Management for the purposes of the CGR refers to the BAMB CEO and senior officers.
+Senior Management, for the purposes of the CGR, refers to the BAMB CEO and senior officers.
 Other material risk takers include individual employees who "can materially commit or control significant amounts of the financial institution's resources or whose actions are likely to have a significant impact on its risk profile, or who are among the most highly remunerated officers in the financial institution."
 The Company considers that it applies its remuneration policies (including the determination of Senior Management and other material risk takers) in a way that is appropriate to the size, internal organization and the nature, scope and complexity of its activities in all the countries in which it operates.

-Variable pay for certain members of Senior Management and other material risk takers for performance year 2019 generally consists of a mixture of upfront and deferred payments.
-Deferred awards will be cancelled in the case of detrimental conduct and may be cancelled if the Company, line of business or business unit, as applicable, fails to remain profitable during the vesting period.
-For certain risk-takers, if risks taken as part of approved business strategies do not result in sustainable profits, or if the employee fails to behave according to Company standards, the value of the deferred equity award may be impacted.
+Variable pay for certain members of Senior Management and other material risk takers for performance year 2023 generally consists of a mixture of upfront and deferred payments.
+Deferred awards will be cancelled in the case of detrimental conduct and may be cancelled if the Company, line of business or business unit, as applicable, incurs a loss for any reason outside the ordinary course of business, including due to strategic, credit, market (including interest rate risk), liquidity, operational, compliance or reputational risk issues.
+For certain risk takers, if risks taken as part of approved business strategies do not result in sustainable profits, or if the employee fails to behave according to Company standards, the value of the deferred award may be impacted.

-By combining deferred awards with the Company's malus and clawback provisions, the Company considers that it places a strong focus on sustainable long-term results and appropriate behaviors.
+By combining cancellation and detrimental conduct clawback provisions, the Company believes that it places a strong focus on sustainable long-term results and appropriate behaviors.